revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 For this analysis, we constrain the root age as before and add the same moves for the tree.

 {% subsection Substitution Model and other parameters %}
-This part is also taken from the constant coalescent exercise.
+This part is also taken from the [constant coalescent exercise]({{base.url}}/tutorials/coalescent/constant).

 {% subsection Finalize and run the analysis %}

-In the end, we need to wrap our model as before.
+Finally, we need to wrap our model as before.

-Finally, we add the monitors and then run the MCMC.
+We add the monitors and then run the MCMC.
 Here, another monitor is added for the interval times.

 ~~~